 What is FOUR PAWS doing about it?

-FOUR PAWS is building consumer awareness of mulesing and is working to mobilise change in key wool markets.
-We are actively engaging with all sectors of the wool industry, brands and retailers, as well as peak fashion institutions and government, working collaboratively alongside other animal protection organisations to advocate for higher standards of sheep welfare standards.
+FOUR PAWS is building consumer awareness of mulesing and working to mobilise change in key wool markets.
+We are actively engaging with all sectors of the wool industry, brands, and retailers, as well as peak fashion institutions and government, working collaboratively alongside other animal protection organisations to advocate for higher standards of sheep welfare standards.

 Together we can call for change, and protect millions of vulnerable lambs from mulesing AND flystrike!

 A. Edwards L, 2012.
 ‘Lamb mulesing: impact on welfare and alternatives.’
 CAB Reviews: Perspectives in Agriculture, Veterinary Science, Nutrition and Natural Resources, 7(061), Accessed 13 June 2018

 B. Fell L & Shutt D 1989, ‘Behavioural and hormonal responses to acute surgical stress’, Applied Animal Behaviour Science, vol 22, pp 283-294, accessed 22 June 2018

 C. Edwards L, 2012.
 ‘Lamb mulesing: impact on welfare and alternatives.’
 CAB Reviews: Perspectives in Agriculture, Veterinary Science, Nutrition and Natural Resources, 7(061), Accessed 13 June 2018

 D. The Weekly Times, ‘Gel spray the way to go for mulesing pain relief’ August 30 2016, accessed 6 April 2019